 - Pressing the small inner shift lever once, moves the front derailleur to the HIGH TRIM position which is a small inward movement toward the frame.
-This position is for riding the large chain ring and the large sprockets.
+This position is for riding the large chain ring and the larger rear sprockets.

 - Pressing the small inner shift lever again results in a larger movement shifting the front derailleur to the LOW position and forces the chain to change to the small chain ring.
-This position is for riding the small chain chain ring and the small sprockets.
+This position is for riding the small chain ring and the smaller rear sprockets.

 - Pressing the small inner shift one last time, moves the front derailleur to the LOW TRIM position.
 Now the derailleur is closest to the frame.
-This position is for riding the small chain ring and the large sprockets.
+This position is for riding the small chain ring and the larger rear sprockets.

 8. Adjust Cable Tension Setting

 Now we need to set the correct tension of the shift cable.
 If your chain is fitted to the bike, turn the cranks when moving the left brake lever all the way to the right to move the derailleur to the HIGH position.
 At this early stage, the chain may not shift to the large chain ring.
 If the derailleur doesn’t move much, you will need to loosen the cable clamp bolt and pull the cable tighter (and repeat step 6).
 Once the slack has been eliminated and the derailleur is moving out further, we can fine tune the cable tension setting.

 On previous designs of Shimano front derailleurs, there was no way to accurately judge the correct amount of cable tension.
 However, this new derailleur design features 2 markings that allow you to accurately set the cable tension and therefore eliminate the guess work.
 Whilst the tension adjustment marks may be in visual alignment, the cable tension can be varied by small amounts whilst the 2 indicators remain aligned as discussed further in the Troubleshooting section later in this guide.
 This is how we set the cable tension;